-Two of the schools featured below have received national university rankings from U.S. News & World Report.
+Photography programs can be found at both the undergraduate and graduate levels.
+We'll preview four of the best photography colleges in the United States.
+The schools we'll explore have received national university rankings from U.S. News & World Report.
 Program offerings include bachelor's degrees in imaging and photography, as well as the opportunity to investigate different forms of photographic media.
 At Drexel University, students can also participate in a cooperative education program that allows for 6-month internships.

 Washington University in St. Louis, MO

 Washington University in St. Louis provides its graduate students studio space in the 36,000 square foot Lewis Center.
 Washington University is a private institution that U.S. News & World Report ranked 19th among national universities in 2017.
 At the Sam Fox School of Design and Visual Arts, students can pursue a Bachelor of Fine Arts (BFA) in Photography.
 The program provides students with the opportunity to explore various forms of photography, including digital, large format and film.
 They also gain hands-on experiences through extensive studio work and independent research.

 New York University in New York, NY